 She volunteers with Therapy Dogs Singapore at various homes in her free time.

 Chan Ee Lin, TEP, Advocate and Solicitor

 Director, Executive Education, Private Banking & Asset Management, WMI

 Ms Chan commenced her career at the Monetary Authority of Singapore in 1988, where she was charged with foreign bank supervision and participated in drafting the first Code of Conduct for the Association of Banks in Singapore.
-She is an internationally recognised trust planner and family business governance specialist advisor to high net worth families in Asia Pacific & Middle East, and has held C-suite and regional roles in major international banks for almost 3 decades.
+An advocate and solicitor admitted to the Singapore Bar, she is an internationally recognised trust planner and family business governance specialist advisor to high net worth families in Asia Pacific & Middle East, and has held C-suite and regional roles in major international banks for almost 3 decades.
 Besides her expertise in trust structuring and family business succession planning, she is also well versed in strategic philanthropy, insurance solutions, business development, business management, restructuring, audit, corporate governance, regulatory compliance, anti-money laundering and risk management.

 For many years, Ee Lin has developed programs accredited by the Institute of Banking & Finance and received top rankings as a faculty member for WMI and other educational institutes.
 In particular, she designs and provides Next Generation training at international private banks, as well as Wealth Planning training at the WMI/Singapore Management University’s Master of Science in Wealth Management program and at WMI’s basic and advanced trust and private banking certification programs for practitioners.